Sinodun/draft-dprive-bcp-op/draft-dickinson-dprive-bcp-op.md

 * Clients should not be required to use TLS session resumption [@!RFC5077], Domain Name System (DNS) Cookies [@!RFC7873] or HTTP Cookies [***].
 * A DNS privacy service on both port 853 and 443

-Optimisations
+Optimisations:

 * Management of TLS connections to optimise performance for clients using either
   * [@!RFC7766] and EDNS(0) Keepalive [@!RFC7828] and/or
   * DNS Stateful Operations [@!I-D.ietf-dnsop-session-signal]

+Additional options:

 * A .onion [@RFC7686] service endpoint